namshi/coding-standards/php.md

   introducing the new ones

 - Create two projects in your IDE - one for cerberus only and one for the whole soa.
-This way it'll be a lot easier to work with cerberus, also I would suggest excluding `app/cache` and `app/logs` directories if you're using PHPStorm and to remove the bootstrap file.
+This way it'll be a lot easier to work with cerberus, also I would suggest excluding `app/cache` and `app/logs` directories if you're using PHPStorm (right click -> Mark Directory As -> Excluded) and to remove the bootstrap file.
 Caches and logs are excluded so that IDE won't need to reindex this stuff when something changes there (and it happens a lot), and without bootstrap file you'll find that it's easier to debug some Symfony files - because in case of bootstrap you'll see a mess of combined classes in one file

-- Love PHPStorm.
-And - first follow logic, and only then - standards and recommendations